omgswap/omgswap-v2-site/src/pages/docs/v2/03-advanced-topics/03-understanding-returns.md

 ## Why is my liquidity worth less than I put in?

-To understand why the value of a liquidity provider’s stake can go down despite income from fees, we need to look a bit more closely at the formula used by Uniswap to govern trading.
+To understand why the value of a liquidity provider’s stake can go down despite income from fees, we need to look a bit more closely at the formula used by OMGSwap to govern trading.
 The formula really is very simple.
 If we neglect trading fees, we have the following:

 - `eth_liquidity_pool * token_liquidity_pool = constant_product`